bhavyaEE/RISCV-CPU/README.md

 Description and Contributors:

 Working Pipelined CPU which successfully implements Reference Program (with NOPs).
-This branch was used to debug the changes made in order to pipeline from the branches referenced below which were implemented by Isabel and Ethan.
-The current branch resolved errors during the debugging process by making changes outlined in the MAIN README - this was done by Bhavya and Riya.
+This branch was used to debug the changes made from the Pipeline branches referenced below; these were worked on by Isabel and Ethan to implement the structural changes for pipelining and adding new modules to achieve this.
+This branch contains that structural basis with further code additions and changes made during the debugging process to resolve errors which were done by Bhavya and Riya.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------